Backstrom has failed to register a point in the last six games.

 Backstrom (illness) is expected to return to Washington's lineup for Saturday's game against the Oilers, Isabelle Khurshudyan of The Washington Post reports.

 Backstrom missed Thursday's matchup with the Canucks due to an illness, but he'll return to his usual role skating on the Capitals' first line and top power-play unit Saturday.
 The Swedish pivot has enjoyed a red-hot start to the season, as he's already racked up 12 points (three goals, nine assists) in nine games.

-Backstrom won't be exposed for the expansion draft, Isabelle Khurshudyan of The Washington Post reports.
+Backstrom (illness) will not play Thursday against the Canucks, Isabelle Khurshudyan of The Washington Post reports.

 Backstrom was questionable after not taking part in the morning skate, but with back-to-back games against the Oilers and the Flames this weekend, the coaching staff appears inclined to give the 29-year-old a night off to convalesce.
 Chandler Stephenson is expected to take his spot on the second line between Tom Wilson and T.J.
 Oshie.

 Backstrom (illness) sat out the team's morning skate and is a game-time decision for Thursday's matchup in Vancouver.

 The star pivot was a full participant in Wednesday's practice, so it's safe to surmise that Backstrom picked up the illness in the last 24 hours.
 A good indicator as to Backstrom's availability will be whether or not he takes the ice for warmups, unless of course official word has already been given by then.
 If Backstrom's unable to go, the recently recalled Chandler Stephenson will draw into the lineup and serve as the Caps' No. 2 center.

 Backstrom had a power-play assist in Friday's 4-3 overtime win against the Red Wings.